Knicks vs. Magic Prediction & Picks - December 29

 Knicks Performance Insights

-- Offensively the Knicks are the 15th-ranked squad in the league (115.2 points per game).
-On defense they are 11th (112.9 points conceded per game).

-- New York is the fifth-best squad in the NBA in rebounds per game (45.3) and second-best in rebounds conceded (40.9).
+- New York is playing well in terms of rebounding, as it ranks fifth-best in the league in rebounds (45.3 per game) and second-best in boards allowed (40.9 per contest).

-- With 23.7 assists per game, the Knicks are third-worst in the NBA.
+- The Knicks are putting up just 23.7 assists per game, which ranks third-worst in the league.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.